reselbob/simplemimik/README.md

 ### Creating an Edge Access Token and binding it to your account

-The last thing you'll need to to is create an Edge Access Token and bind it to your mimik account using the edgeEngine CLI Tool.
+The last thing you'll need to is create an Edge Access Token and bind it to your mimik account using the edgeEngine CLI Tool.
 The Edge Access Token makes the running instance of edgeEngine visible to other instances of edgeEngine running in the cluster.

-You'll find the instuctions for creating an Edge Access Token and binding it to your mimik account at this URL: [https://developer.mimik.com/development-setup/](https://developer.mimik.com/development-setup/).
+You'll find the instructions for creating an Edge Access Token and binding it to your mimik account at this URL: [https://developer.mimik.com/development-setup/](https://developer.mimik.com/development-setup/).

 Once all the prerequisites are satisfied you are ready to create the `starter-microservice`.